Nuyorican Women

 • Nitza Tufiño: Muralist and printmaker; co-founder of Taller Boricua and a foundational figure in the Nuyorican visual arts movement.

-Nuyorican women Puerto Rican Day parade
+Puerto Rican Day parade

-Nuyorican Academic Resources
+Nuyorican Academic Books and Anthologies

 • Boricuas in Gotham: Puerto Ricans in the Making of Modern New York City edited by Gabriel Haslip-Viera, Angelo Falcón, and Félix Matos Rodríguez (2004): A collection of scholarly essays that provides a historical framework for the Puerto Rican migration to New York between 1945 and 1965.